Home Repair and Do It Yourself Tips from the Natural Handyman

 Contributed by ApplianceFactoryParts.com

 Understanding relative humidity is essential for the safety of your home.
 A humidifier is a great appliance for comfortable living, but you need to know how to safely operate it.
 Dry air can damage your body and household items, moist air is also a problem.
-In climates where moist air is a problem, dehumidifiers have been introduced.
+In climates where moist air is a problem, dehumidifiers are used to remove moisture from the air.

 During winter, when the heat is on, the relative humidity in your house can become very low.
 This is because heated air can hold much more moisture than cold air.
 So, as the air in your home heats up, it becomes "thirsty" and begins sucking moisture out of surrounding surfaces: plants, walls, furniture, books, paintings, human bodies, everything.
 Whenever we heat air we dry out the air to uncomfortable and damaging levels.